bnreplah/Veracode-Best-Practices/README.md

 - Determine whether a company wide security training is needed
 - Determine whether targetted training modules are needed

+> You can utilize email lists as the `Owner Email` to allow for the notifications around the scan activity to be sent out to the entire distribution list.
+[Notifications](https://docs.veracode.com/r/t_configure_emails) for the scans attached to the applications can be configured seperately for those members of the teams assigned to the application.
+In the case that the notifications fail to be sent, your email may be added to the [blocklist](https://docs.veracode.com/r/Remove_Your_Email_Address_from_the_Veracode_Blocklist)

 # Detect #
 ```